-As I put it in my second sentence below, tax increment financing as a topic is complicated and dull.
-As a complicated and dull person, I was naturally drawn to it, and did piece after piece about it for both Illinois and national magazines.
-Because making it intelligible in terms that non-expert readers can make sense of, writing about such things can be oddly satisfying to the craftsman in one.
+As I put it in my third sentence below, tax increment financing as a topic is complicated and dull.
+As a complicated and dull person, I was naturally drawn to it, and did piece after piece about it for both Illinois-based and national magazines.
+Because making TIF intelligible in terms that non-expert readers can make sense of, writing about such things can be oddly satisfying to the craftsman.

-As for TIF as inplemented in Illinois, of course it was a useful tool that was borrowed and misused by influential interests.
+As for TIF as implemented in Illinois, it was a useful tool that was borrowed and misused by influential interests.
+As one would expect.

 Most people who read past the sports and the comics know that TIF—tax increment financing—is controversial.
 Fewer know why this model form of local government initiative is controversial, or care to.
 That's because TIF as a topic is also complicated and dull, which is much worse.

 If you listen to its many advocates, TIF is the nearest thing yet devised to a miracle cure for the poor fiscal health of many Illinois cities.
 The pro-TIF Illinois Tax Increment Association sounds a bit like a patent medicine peddler when it explains how "financially strapped local governments can make the improvements they need, like new roads or new sewers, and provide incentives to attract businesses or help existing businesses expand, without tapping into general funds or raising taxes."
 It probably safely removes warts, too.

 Academic economists, do-gooder groups, and local school districts beg to differ.
 To them, TIF as too-often-practiced in Illinois is a threat to the Commonwealth.
 It is over-promised and over-used and applied where it is needed least.
 It encourages sprawl and encourages massive transfers of wealth from local taxpayers to national and multinational corporations.
 TIF-financed spending is poorly regulated, and accountability provisions are weak.